f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 * The `--camera-zoom-factor` option require VTK >= 9.3.0

 ## Assimp
-FBX, DAE, OFF, and DXF file formats rely on [Assimp](https://github.com/assimp/assimp) library.
+FBX, DAE, OFF, DXF and X file formats rely on [Assimp](https://github.com/assimp/assimp) library.
 It comes with some known limitations:
 - PBR materials are not supported for FBX file format.
 - Complex animations are not working very well with Assimp 5.1, it's recommended to use Assimp 5.0 for this use case.
 - Only one animation can be shown at a time, showing all animations is not supported yet.